astropy/astropy/docs/cosmology/index.rst

 species of neutrinos with non-zero mass (which is not included in :math:`\Omega_{m0}`).

+Adding massive neutrinos has significant performance implications.
+In particular, the computation of distance measures and lookback times are factors of ten slower than in the massless neutrino case.

 The contribution of photons and neutrinos to the total mass-energy density can be found as a function of redshift::